cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 `combineTool.py -M FitDiagnostics -m 125 -d output/<output_folder>/cmb/ws.root --there --cminDefaultMinimizerStrategy 0`

-create the post-fit shapes with uncertainties from the datacard and the MLFit:
+create the post-fit shapes with uncertainties from the datacard and the MLFit:\
 *Important:* before doing this, check that the covariance matrix is positive definite.
 If not, the plotted uncertainties will be nonsense.

 `PostFitShapesFromWorkspace -d output/<output_folder>/cmb/combined.txt.cmb -w output/<output_folder>/cmb/ws.root -o shapes.root --print --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s`

-To make pre- and post fit plots of the BDT distributions in the SR:
+To make pre- and post fit plots of the BDT distributions in the SR:\
-`python scripts/makePostFitPlots.py`
+`python scripts/makePostFitPlots.py`\
+*Note* For now these plots are made blinded in the [0,1] BDT discr. range.
+This range can be controlled using the options --x_blind_min, --x_blind_max (arguments to postFitPlot.py).
+The plots can be fully unblinded by removing the `--blind` option passed in scripts/makePostFitPlots.py.

-To make pre- and post fit plots of the CMVA distributions in the CR:
+To make pre- and post fit plots of the CMVA distributions in the CR:\
 `python scripts/makePostFitPlotsCR.py`

 ### CR-only post-fit plots: